 Before your session

 Please make sure you do the following before your session:

 - Pay for your session

-- Tell us which bike is most suitable for your needs
+- Take a look at our specialist bikes list to see which bike is most suitable for your needs

 - Read the Coronavirus: Horsham Wheels for All guidance

 - Bring your own helmet if possible.
 Wheels for ALL are able to provide helmets if you need one

 - When you arrive, please use the hand sanitiser available at the track entrance

 If you have got any questions about Horsham Wheels for ALL please contact Paul Taylor on 07764 146339 or email firstname.lastname@example.org

 Alazar from Horsham is 14 and has attended Wheels for ALL since 2010.
 In 2020 we nominated him for the Bikeability Trainee of the Year award and out of 900,000 entrants he won!